infinitelambda/dbt-audit-helper-ext/README.md

 Additionally, we have the 4th type - `upstream_row_count` ([source](./macros/validation/get_upstream_row_count.sql)) which will be very useful to understand better the validtion context, for example, _the result might be up to 100% matched rate but there is 0 updates in the upstream models, hence there no updates in the final table, that means we can't not say surely it was a perfect match_.

 Depending on projects, it might be vary in the strategy of validation.
-Therefore, in this package, we're suggesting 1 approach that we've used successfully in the real-life migration project (Informatica to dbt).
+Therefore, in this package, we're suggesting 1 first approach that we've used successfully in the real-life migration project (Informatica to dbt).

 **Context**: Our dbt project has 3 layers (staging, intermediate, and mart).
 Each mart model will have the independant set of upstream models, or it is the isolated pipeline for each mart model.
 We want to validate mart models only.